Symbiosis Continuum

 I conducted my PhD in Alan Prather's lab in the Department of Plant Biology and the Ecology, Evolutionary Biology and Behavior program at Michigan State University.

 I investigated the latitudinal diversity gradient of lichens using a comparison of two methods; using herbarium collections data, and using my own field-sampled data along a latitudinal gradient in the Americas.
-From my own observations in the field, I have seen very high species richness and beta diversity of lichens in tropical forests versus temperate and boreal forests.
-However, the herbarium collections data show a peak of lichen diversity in the mid-temperate latitudes, and not in the tropics.

 The focus of my Master's Thesis work was on the ability of arbuscular mycorrhizal fungi to help their plant symbionts deal with salinity stress.
 I studied a mixture of native, invasive, and agricultural legumes in south Florida with a particular focus on the pine rockland ecosystem.